vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 30-40 minutes/day on average

 Homework for Thursday, Nov.
+26:
+  * Finish the optimization exercises we started in class.
+At this point, you should be more than half done 4.4.

+Homework for Wednesday, Nov.
+25:
+  * Work on 4.4 - you should be done the first 7 questions by now.

+Homework for Thursday, Nov.
 19:
   * Fill out the <a href="https://forms.gle/CE8dHYnujxhRCDB57">feedback form</a>.
 It is anonymous, so feel free to express your honest opinion(s).
   * Finish section 4.3